AdobeDocs/analytics.en/help/implement/launch/create-analytics-property.md

 Data elements are references to specific parts of your site to collect variable values.

 1. Go to [launch.adobe.com](https://launch.adobe.com) and log in if prompted.
-1. Click the Launch property that you intend to implement on your site.
+1. Click the tag property that you intend to implement on your site.
 1. Click the **[!UICONTROL Data Elements]** tab, then click **[!UICONTROL Create New Data Element]**.
 1. Give the data element the following settings: